testingrequired/reqlang-expr/README.md

 | `` `foo` `` | String literal                            |
 | `true`      | Literal boolean value `true`              |
 | `false`     | Literal boolean value `false`             |

-### Why Backticks For Strings?

-These expressions will be embedded in places where double quotes are common (e.g. JSON).
-Single quotes weren't chosen due to their use in prose e.g. weren't

 ### Builtin Functions